 The third phase is definite (un) assignment analysis.
-It consists of two parts, DefAssign and DefUnassign, which checks the definite (un) assignment rules for Java, implementing the flow analysis of JLS.
+It consists of two parts, DefAssign and De-fUnassign, which checks the definite (un) assignment rules for Java, implementing the flow analysis of the Java language specification.

-The three phases are basically inspired by carefully organizing "The Java Language Specification Second Edition" (JLS) [16].
-The current HPJava type-checker system only supports exactly what JLS says.
-However, The Java language itself keeps evolving in a slow manner.
-For example, Sun's SDK Java compiler supports some changes to JLS.
-For the moment, the HPJava type-checker system will not be changed until the new edition of JLS is released.
+The three phases are basically inspired by carefully organizing The Java Language Specification, Second Edition (JLS) [17].
+The current HPJava type-checker system only supports exactly what JLS says (plus the HPJava extensions, of course).
+But the Java language itself keeps evolving in a slow manner.
+For example, Sun's SDK 1.4 Java compiler supports some changes to JLS, and the 1.5 release will add many more.
+We expect to update the HPJava type-checker system when the new edition of JLS is eventually published.
 Figure 5 shows the complete architecture of HPJava front-end.